f4rmhouse/f4rmhouse/README.md

 Now just follow the instructions on the screen.

 ## Roadmap

 ## Contributing

+We love your input!
+We want to make contributing to this project as easy and transparent as possible, whether it's:

+- Reporting a bug
+- Discussing the current state of the code
+- Submitting a fix
+- Proposing new features
+- Becoming a maintainer

+### Development Process

+We use GitHub to host code, to track issues and feature requests, as well as accept pull requests.

+### Pull Requests

+1. Fork the repo and create your branch from `main`.
+2. If you've added code that should be tested, add tests.
+3. If you've changed APIs, update the documentation.
+4. Ensure the test suite passes.
+5. Make sure your code lints.
+6. Issue that pull request!

+### Issues

+We use GitHub issues to track public bugs.
+Report a bug by opening a new issue.

 ## License

 This repo is available under the MIT expat license, except for the ee directory if applicable.